Manhattan School District #114

 Early Childhood Program

 The Early Childhood Special Education Program provides services to meet the needs of children between the ages of 3 and 5 who experience educational challenges in the areas of speech-language, motor, social-emotional, adaptive and/or cognitive functioning.
 Early Childhood is a 1/2 day program at Wilson Creek Elementary School.
 Learn more about preschool screenings here.
+Register for January Screening by following this link.

 A full continuum of special education services are available for students in Kindergarten through Eighth Grade.
 Instruction is provided in the least restrictive environment (LRE) that can successfully meet a student's needs.
 Information regarding programming at each building and through LWASE can be provided by the Principal or the Director of Special Education.